Libyan, 25, in court over UK 'terror' stabbing

 Khairi Saadallah was also charged with three counts of attempted murder in connection with the Jun 20 stabbings in the historic city of Reading.

-Three friends - history teacher James Furlong, 36, US expat Joe Ritchie-Bennett, 39, and David Wails, a 39-year-old scientist - died, each suffering a single stable wound.
+Three friends - history teacher James Furlong, 36, US expat Joe Ritchie-Bennett, 39, and David Wails, a 39-year-old scientist - died, each suffering a single stab wound.

 Three others were taken to hospital for treatment to stab injuries and later released.